So far we've covered the main interaction types and how they are priced, but where are the balances stored? And how are they accounted for?

 - The NFT has not completed its lifecycle.
 It's important that DAO participants are incentivised to encourage proper use of the protocol, rather than focusing only on the initial mint.

 A check-in event is a one-way operation and will finalise the state of the ticket, making it claimable as an NFT collectible.
 Upon scan the remainder of the fuel tank will credited to the depot and then be collectable by the DAO fee collector, emptying the fuel tank of the NFT.
 In other words, checking-in a ticket ends its basic interaction lifecycle.
-Claims and further interactions with this ticket will be funded by the Relayer Silo as upsell interactions.
+Claims and further interactions with this ticket will be funded by the Relayer Silo as premium interactions.

 It's not economical to move GET on-chain for every ticket check-in and as such after checking-in a ticket the GET is collected to the Depot balance prior to moving to the DAO fee collector address.
 The depot can be collected to the DAO address at any time using the swipeDepotBalance function.